 - HIV and Aids services

-My clinical experience as an art therapist has developed through working with children, families and teenagers, and with adult men.
-I have worked within a school setting, NHS paediatric hospital setting as well as in intensive psychiatric care/mental health settings.
+My clinical experience as an art therapist has developed through working with children, families and teenagers, and with adults (particularly young men).
+I have worked within school settings, GP practice, NHS paediatric hospital as well as in intensive psychiatric care/mental health settings.
 I also have some experience of working as an art therapist within dementia care.

 For example, internal conflicts which may arise during adolescence can be explored non-verbally through making images or objects which helps to make sense of thoughts and feelings that are too painful to speak about.
 Sometimes these confusing, painful thoughts and feelings are negated, repressed or are turned into impulsive of aggressive action against the self or others – ‘acting out’ through alcohol and substance misuse, mood swings, anorexia, cutting and other self harming behaviour including attempted suicide.